Risk Factors

 Drinking alcohol may also increase the risk of liver cancer and female colo rectal cancer.
 See the following PDQ summaries for more information:

-• NOral Cavity, Pharyngeal, and Laryngeal Cancer Prevention
+• Oral Cavity, Pharyngeal, and Laryngeal Cancer Prevention

 Studies show that people who are physically active have a lower risk of certain cancers than those who are not.
 It is not known if physical activity itself is the reason for this.
 Studies show a strong link between physical activity and a lower risk of colorectal cancer.
 Some studies show that physical activity protects against postmenopausal breast cancer and endometrial cancer.
 See the following PDQ summaries for more information: